 '''

 module-declaration-statement:

-module module-identifier block-statement
+privacy-specifier.

+private

+public

 module-identifier:

 identifier

 '''

 A module's name is specified after the module keyword.
 The block-statement opens the module's scope.
 Symbols defined in this block statement are defined in the module's scope and are called top-level module symbols.
+The visibility of a module is defined by its privacy-specifier ( $\S$ 12.4.1).